-The domain has 19 acres of vines which grow in 36 parcels and lie across 7 different villages.
+The domain has 19 acres of vines which grow in 45 parcels and lie across 7 different villages.
+The average vine age is a notable 40 years of age (positively wizened by Champagne standards!).
 Most of the vines grow in the communes of Pierry and then Moussy, followed by Epernay, Mardeuil, Dizy, Vertus, and Boursault.
-About 60% of the vines are Chardonnay; 30% are Meunier; and about 10% are Pinot Noir.
+About 53% of the vines are Chardonnay; 40% are Meunier; and about 7% are Pinot Noir.
 Total annual production is around 5,400 cases.

 Pierry, with Moussy, is in Les Côteaux Sud d’Epernay, a zone delimited in 1996 and located just south and southwest of Epernay.
 It’s a small, branching valley with thirteen villages tucked between the Marne Valley to the north and the Côtes des Blancs to the east.
 The Côtes des Blancs is known, of course, for Chardonnay; Aÿ, to the northeast in the Marne, is known for Pinot Noir; and Mardeuil, to the northwest in the Marne, is known for Pinot Meunier.
 The Côteaux Sud has all three varieties, with Chardonnay predominating, followed closely by Meunier, and then Pinot Noir.
 Expositions are to the south and southeast, promoting the possibility of good maturity in the grapes, but the valley hillsides fold and twist and give considerable diversity.
 Then there’s the soil: the chalk here is less dense than on the Côte des Blancs, and it usually has two to three feet of clay topsoil mixed with varying amounts of limestone, schist, flint and marl.
 The result is Chardonnay that tends to be fuller, softer, and fruitier than that from the Côtes des Blancs, thanks to the clay (but still mineral, thanks to the chalk); Meunier that is ripe yet more elegant and more mineral than that from Mardeuil; and Pinot Noir that veers from fine to full, depending on the site.